harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-circleci.md

 ### Define a multi-stage build pipeline

 Stage1 and Stage2 run concurrently.
-Once they are done, stage 3 gets executed.
+Once they are done, stage 3 is executed.
 Once stage 3 is done, stage 4 runs.
 - CircleCI uses workflows to execute jobs in parallel, sequential, or mixed fashion.
-- In Harness CI Stages are executed in order of occurrence in the YAML config.
-Stages defined under the “- parallel” tag execute in a parallel fashion.
+- In Harness CI, stages are executed in order of occurrence in the YAML config.
+Stages defined under the `- parallel` tag execute in a parallel fashion.